Weather

 Quito & Highlands: Start at Quito's pretty central Old Town squares, Plaza Grande and Plaza San Francisco, for an insight into Ecuador's wealth of colonial architecture.
 Or visit beautiful churches and world-class museums in Quito or Cuenca.
 Buy memorable Christmas presents with the ultimate shopping trip at Otavalo, home to one of South America's most important handicrafts and produce markets.
 Or simply celebrate this month's many festivities.

 Oriente/Amazon: This is the perfect time to explore the jungle on its pathways.
-Some of these lead to canopy walkways that are great for watching the forest from above (in the drier sunnier weather birds love sunning themselves on the canopy).
-You also see different wildlife to that on the rivers: that which lives on or in the trees, such as snakes and spiders, plus some interesting plants.
+Some of these lead to canopy walkways that are great for watching the forest from above (in the drier, sunnier weather, birds love sunning themselves on the canopy).
+You also see different wildlife than on the rivers: animals that live in or on the trees, such as snakes and spiders, plus some interesting plants.

-Some lodges run ethnobotanical tours at this time of year which explain insect and plant medicinal uses, and how tribes have utilized the rainforest's rich variety of plant life for food, healing and practical items for centuries.
+Some lodges run ethnobotanical tours at this time of year that explain the medicinal uses of insects and plants and how tribes have utilized the rainforest's wide variety of plant life for food, healing, and practical items for centuries.

-Fiestas de Quito/ Founding of Quito Festival: December 1-6.
-The founding of Quito is on December 6 but in true Ecuadorian style, the celebrations get going much, much earlier.
+Fiestas de Quito, Quito (December 1-6).
+Quito was founded on December 6, but in true Ecuadorian style, the celebrations get going much, much earlier.
 The whole of the first week of December is full of revelry.
 Open-topped, colorfully-bedecked buses called chivas careen through the streets full of dancers, bullfights are held, and live music, both traditional Andean and modern rock, fills the streets.

-Fiesta de Baños: December 16.
-The big annual celebration in Baños, marking the date it became capital of its canton (a canton is similar to a province).
-All you really need to know is that there will be much dancing, drinking and parading on this date!
+Fiesta de Baños, Baños (December 16).
+The big annual celebration in Baños marks the date it became the cantonal capital (a canton is similar to a province).
+All you really need to know is that there will be much dancing, drinking, and parading on this date!

-Fiesta de Inocentes: December 26-31.
-If you are experiencing a post-Christmas, pre-New Year lull then Atuntaqui in Imbabura province could be the place to go.
-Day in day out over this period there are costumed parades, burning of effigies and prodigious dancing and partying.
+Fiesta de Inocentes, Atunaqui (December 26-31).
+If you're experiencing a post-Christmas, pre-New Year lull, then Atuntaqui in Imbabura province could be the place to go.
+Day in, day out, over this period, there are costumed parades, burning of effigies, and prodigious dancing and partying.

 More Helpful Information